 Equal to OrigDur otherwise

 NOTE RSOT_ORIGINAL_DURATION and RSOT_ELAPSED_DURATION may be set together in a track fragment with multiple samples (describing that first sample is a continuation and last sample is truncated) or with a single sample (describing the only sample is both a continuation and truncated, for example when splitting a sample of 20 second long into three or more fragments).

+[Ed Note: The feature is proposed as a standalone box mostly for backward-compatibility reasons, but it could be integrated as extensions to the tfdt box or the traf box.
+NB comments on the topic are welcome.]

 8.8.18.2 Syntax